socketry/cloudflare-dns-update/README.md

 	#!/usr/bin/env sh

-	cloudflare-dns-update --configuration /srv/dyndns/hinoki.oriontransfer.co.nz.yml
+	cloudflare-dns-update --configuration /srv/dyndns/domain.A.yml

 Note that in case you want to update more than one domains in a zone with the same IP address, you can have multiple domains in a configuration file.
 Follow instructions of the configuration process.
+Just to note, each domain would be updated with the same content.
+Having both IPv4 and IPv6 records in the same configuration file is not possible nor recommended.
+Please create separate configuration files.

 The configuration file would end up looking something like this: